-At the August 9, 2022, meeting of the PPS Committee, the recommended Data Integration Policy and Memorandum of Understanding (MOU), Data Breach Policy and updated HMIS Client Consent Form drafts were presented to the PPS membership for consideration.
-The PPS Committee membership motioned to amend the recommended action to allow additional feedback and review of the materials presented.
-The Office of Care Coordination, on behalf of the Orange County CoC, facilitated a feedback period for the draft policy from August 18, 2022, to September 2, 2022.
+At the August 9, 2022, meeting of the PPS Committee, the recommended Data Integration Policy and MOU drafts were presented to the PPS membership for consideration.
+The PPS Committee membership motioned to amend the recommended action to allow additional feedback and review of the CoC Data Integration Policy and MOU.
+The Office of Care Coordination, on behalf of the Orange County Continuum of Care (CoC), facilitated a feedback period for the draft policy from August 18, 2022, to September 2, 2022.
 The CoC General Membership, local stakeholders, and community partners were invited via email to submit feedback or questions on the policy via the HMIS Help Desk.
-Feedback was collected and reviewed in preparation of the revised recommended action and can be referenced in Attachment C.
+Feedback on the Data Integration Policy and MOU was collected and reviewed in preparation of the revised recommended action for the Data Integration Policy and MOU.